Liam-Malone/ZigPong/README.md

 $ zig build run
 ```

-> I've only tested this on linux, feel free to try compiling for yourself on other platforms
+> I've only tested this on linux and an intel macbook feel free to try compiling for yourself on other platforms